DataSQRL/sqrl/README.md

 ## Contributing

 We built DataSQRL because we got tired of the endless plumbing, data mapping, and orchestration that is currently needed when building data services.
 We hope that DataSQRL becomes an easy-to-use abstraction layer that eliminates all the tedium and allows you to focus on the purpose and function of your data services.
-To make that happen we need your feedback.
+To make that happen we need your [feedback](https://discord.gg/vYyREMNRmh).
 Let us know if DataSQRL works for you and - more importantly - when it doesn't.
+Become part of the [DataSQRL community](https://www.datasqrl.com/community).

-We also love code contributions.
-A great place to start is contributing a data source/sink implementation, data format, or execution engine so that DataSQRL can cover more environments and use cases.
+We also love [code contributions](https://www.datasqrl.com/docs/dev/contribute).
+A great place to start is contributing a data source/sink implementation, data format, or schema so that DataSQRL can cover more use cases.

 For more details, checkout [`CONTRIBUTING.md`](CONTRIBUTING.md) as well as the [`CODE_OF_CONDUCT.md`](CODE_OF_CONDUCT.md)